-6. Mr. Cheap looks at the distinction between middlemen who add value and those who don’t.
+6. Mr. Cheap looks at the distinction between middlemen who add value and those who don’t (the web page with this article has disappeared since the time of writing).
 The internet has made life difficult for many middlemen, which is a good thing for the long term, but painful for some in the short term.

 7. Big Cajun Man runs down his top 5 investing regrets.